 - Daniel Anstey (b 1893 – an Anstey Hero);

-- Colman [Coleman] Gibbs Anstey (b 1896, a patient at the ‘Orthopaedic Hospital Home For Crippled Children‘ in Bristol in 1901.
+- Colman [Coleman] Gibbs Anstey (b 1896, a patient at the ‘Orthopaedic Hospital Home For Crippled Children‘ in Bristol in 1901 and a pupil at East Harptree Bristol School in the 1911 Census.
 He married Hilda Montague White in 1918 in Bristol and they had a son Nigel Alister Gustave Anstey in 1927 (Nigel being an Anstey Researcher specialising in the Dyrham Anstees));

 - Alfred Tomkins Anstey (b 1899 – an Anstey Hero);